-Wade has founded or co-founded, invested in, and been a director of over 35 companies and has completed over 100 financing and M&A transactions as part of his business building strategy.
+Wade is a serial entrepreneur, venture capital investor, and an advisor with deep experience with strategy, financing, and has completed over 100 financing and M&A transactions as part of his business building strategy.
 He started selling door-to-door as a boy and worked full time most of his high school and college years at many jobs and at-risk ventures to put himself through school.

 His startup and business building focus has been on software and IT-enabled services companies that have high gross margins, recurring revenue, and repeatable and scalable offerings.
-His startups have included a firm that grew into a global IT services company that was capitalized with $75m in venture capital prior to selling to a public company and an Inc. 5000 nationwide tech-enabled real estate services company that has grown into the fifth largest firm among several thousand competitors in its industry.
+His startups have included a digital investment banking firm, a global SaaS-based big data firm that was capitalized with $75m in venture capital prior to selling to a public company and an Inc. 5000 nationwide SaaS-based real estate services company that has grown into the fourth largest firm among several thousand competitors in its industry.

 Wade’s advisory skills were honed while at the Boston Consulting Group, one of the world’s leading strategy consulting firms where he consulted with clients on strategy, growth, and transformation.
 One of his most notable achievements was helping set the stage for the transformation of travel distribution by delivering the foundational strategy for the largest Internet-based travel agency and the strategy for the first ticketless airline process for the largest U.S. airline.

 Wade is an active advisor to select entrepreneurs, management teams, and corporate executives at all stages of business from startup to middle market to global 2000.
 His primary focus with clients is growth strategy, growth financing, exit planning, and M&A strategy and execution.

 He has been the chairman of a seed capital firm, venture partner for two venture capital firms, and board member of an $850m investment firm.